ironhack-labs/lab-jquery-ten-seconds-math-game/README.md

 ### Popping up the coin

-**Success** Since you have the coin image already downloaded, we just need to use it.
+:exclamation: The "coin image" should already be downloaded.

 We already have the coin image hidden in the HTML inside the `img` tag with id `#btc-reward`.

 We will create a function that will show the image in a random position inside the `#game-container` element.
-A second later, it will hide the image again.
+1 second later, it will hide the image again.

 ### Adding the sound